hhanh00/zcash-walletd/README.md

 - `zcash-walletd` looks for an environment variable `VK` that must contains the viewing key of the wallet
 - Optionally, if a `BIRTH_HEIGHT` variable is present it will indicate the starting scan height
 - `BIRTH_HEIGHT` is only used for the initial sync
+- `LWD_URL` is used to configure the `lightwalletd` server
+- `CONFIRMATIONS` is the number of blocks to wait for until confirming a payment.
+Defaults to 6

 ## Command line args